I rent a studio in a art gallery. My studio is open to the public so they can come in and watch me.

 An office chair is an ideal seat to use at your bench and will give you more freedom over what height to sit at, depending on the work you’re carrying out.

-Many jewellers work through the night so it’s important to have a good light in the room you’re working on.
+Many jewellers work in the evening so it’s important to have a good light in the room you’re working on.

 A bendy desktop lamp is a perfect place to start, as you can move this around your bench and place it over the area you are working on.
 In the future, you can look at jewellery and craft lamps, with many coming with a built in magnifying glass to see your work up close.